 A peaceful crowd gathered on the evening of May 4th.
 Mayor Carter Harrison attended and instructed police not to disturb the meeting.
 Nearing the meeting’s end, Inspector John Bonfield ordered 176 officers to disperse the gathering.
 Someone, unknown to this day, hurled a bomb, killing one officer instantly.
 Police drew guns, firing wildly.
 Sixty officers were injured, and eight died; most likely shot by other officers in the chaos.
 An undetermined number of the crowd were killed or wounded.

 Americans were outraged.
 After nationwide appeals, Governor Oglesby commuted the death sentences for Samuel Fielden and Michael Schwab to lifetime imprisonment.
-On November 11, 1887, Adolph Fischer, George Engel, Albert Parsons and August Spies, were hanged in the Cook County Jail and while Louis Lingg committed suicide and cheated the hangman’s noose.
+On November 11, 1887, Adolph Fischer, George Engel, Albert Parsons and August Spies, were hanged in the Cook County Jail and while Louis Lingg committed suicide to cheat the hangman’s noose.
 Tens of thousands turned out for the funeral procession of the five dead men.

-In 1893, Governor John Peter Altgeld granted the three imprisoned defendants absolute pardons, citing the lack of evidence and the unfairness of the trial.
-The Haymarket Martyrs, who died fighting for an eight-hour workday, are buried at Waldheim Cemetery in Forest Park, one mile east of Maywood Headquarters.
+In 1893, Governor Altgeld granted the three remaining prisoners absolute pardons, citing the lack of evidence and the unfairness of the trial.
+The Haymarket Martyrs are buried at Waldheim Cemetery in Forest Park.

 A sculpture was placed on the site of the Haymarket bombing at 175 N. Des Plaines Street in Chicago’s West Loop in 2004.